 NOTES: If you believe your condition is life threatening, call 9-1-1 or visit the nearest Emergency Room.

 When a medical emergency strikes, Beacon Health System is prepared to give you the help you need.
-Emergency medicine professionals at Memorial Hospital of South Bend, Elkhart General Hospital, Community Hospital of Bremen and Beacon Granger Hospital are available 24/7, to bring you fast, expert care throughout the region, including St. Joseph County, Elkhart County, Marshall County and La Porte County.
+Emergency medicine professionals at Memorial Hospital of South Bend, Elkhart General Hospital, Community Hospital of Bremen, Beacon Granger Hospital and Three Rivers Hospital are available 24/7.
+We provide fast, expert care throughout the region, including St. Joseph (IN), Elkhart, Marshall, La Porte and St. Joseph (MI) counties.

-Our state-of-the-art facilities allow our medical staff to make fast and accurate diagnoses, and provide fast treatment and lifesaving care.
+Our state-of-the-art facilities allow our medical staff to make fast and accurate diagnoses and provide rapid treatment and lifesaving care.
 Additionally, we have medical interpreters on staff to help with any communication barriers.

 Our hospitals are equipped with transmission technologies that receive real-time patient data from emergency medical service (EMS) providers en route to the hospital.
 This helps us prepare for patients with serious illnesses and injuries before you arrive.

-From offering assistance to locate a primary physician, coordinating outpatient services or follow-up care or connecting with community resources, our medical teams work to connect you with care beyond the ER.
+From assistance locating a primary physician to coordinating outpatient services, follow-up care or connecting with community resources, our medical teams work to connect you with care beyond the ER.

 If you or a loved one has had an accident or is seriously ill, we understand you may be worried and afraid.
-Knowing what to expect at the Emergency Room can help relieve some of that stress.
+Knowing what to expect at the emergency room can help relieve some of that stress.
 Beacon Health System is prepared to give you the help and compassionate care you need.
-Emergency medicine professionals at Memorial Hospital of South Bend, Elkhart General Hospital and Community Hospital of Bremen and Beacon Granger Hospital are available 24/7, to bring you fast, expert care.
 Below are some commonly asked questions about emergency care.

 The Emergency Room (ER) or Emergency Department (ED) is here for you whenever you need urgent treatment for a medical condition that can’t wait for an appointment with your doctor.
 You don’t need an appointment, but because many people may be there at the same time, the most critical problems are treated first.